Kenya Cuevas Fuentes: Paola Buenrostro

 On September 30, 2016, Cuevas lost her close friend and fellow sex worker, Paola Buenrostro.
 Paola, who had entered the car of a client, yelled out to Cuevas, crying for help.
 As Cuevas ran out towards the car, she heard two gunshots and saw the man moving Paola's body to the passenger seat.
 Aiming the gun towards her, he pulled the trigger but it jammed.
 The man was detained but was released at the end of the trial.
 Cuevas then vowed to work for the liberation and happiness of trans women in Mexico.
 Five years following the death of Paola Buenrostro, the Attorney General's Office of Mexico City publicly offered an apology to Paola and Cuevas and admitted that a proper investigation was not conducted.
 They also acknowledged that they did not respect her gender identity, constantly deadnaming her in the process and refusing to recognize the nature of the crime against her.
 With Fuentes's guidance, the Capital Prosecutor's office worked to compile a document that would satisfy the recommendation to assist trans victims.

 Activism

 From 2016 to January 2022, over 145 cases of murder against trans women were committed in Mexico.
 In 2021, Mexico was the second deadliest country for trans people.
 58% of the victims worldwide were sex workers.
-Following the death of her friend and the attempt after her own life, Fuentes continues to support other trans women, advocates for sex workers, and fights for the legal recognition of transfemicide.
+Following the murder of her friend and the attempt after her own life, Fuentes continues to support other trans women, advocates for sex workers, and fights for the legal recognition of transfemicide.